caioariede/caioariede.github.io/content/posts/intercepting-function-calls-in-python-scripts.md

 ```

 It's important to notice the `import` statement inside the handler function.
-You have to ensure that all the required stuff to make your handler work must
+You'll have to ensure that all the required stuff to make your handler work is
-be defined within it, otherwise it will not be injected and will cause errors.
+defined within it, otherwise it will not be injected and will cause errors.